jckuri/Sensor-Fusion-and-Object-Tracking/README.md

 ### Write a short recap of the four tracking steps and what you implemented there (EKF, track management, data association, camera-lidar sensor fusion).
 Which results did you achieve?
 Which part of the project was most difficult for you to complete, and why?

-**Step 1: Extended Kalman Filter (EKF):** I implemented a complete Kalman filter with 6 dimensions: 3 dimensions for the position (x, y, z) and 3 dimensions for the velocity (vx, vy, vz).
+**Step 1.
+Extended Kalman Filter (EKF):** I implemented a complete Kalman filter with 6 dimensions: 3 dimensions for the position (x, y, z) and 3 dimensions for the velocity (vx, vy, vz).
 According to Prof. Thrun, this is a great achievement because it is the most important part of a tracking system with sensor fusion support.
 It was difficult for me to know when to use `H * x` and when to use `hx`.
 The later `hx` is only used when computing gamma and when computing the Mahalanobis Distance (MHD).
 And I spent a lot of time tuning the 6 x 6 matrixes returned by `P()` and `Q()`.
 I think I found an almost optimal configuration for this project.

+**Step 2.
+Track Management:**

+**Step 3.
+Data Association:**

+**Step 4.
+Camera-Lidar Sensor Fusion:** This is the final step to complete the whole sensor fusion system.
+Coordinates from 2 different sensors with different geometries are transformed into vehicle coordinates by using the homogeneous transformation matrices.
+In like manner, vehicle coordinates are transformed into the corresponding sensor coordinates in order to compute `hx` and the EKF's Jacobian.
+In this step, I was confused about how to activate the camera measurements.
+Because they were not active in spite of following the instructions correctly.
+I searched for all the conditional statements like `if sensor.name == 'lidar':` and I changed them to `if sensor.name in ['lidar', 'camera']:` with disastrous results.
+Finally, I noticed that such changes were not necessary.
+Because I forgot to use `hx` in the Mahalanobis Distance (MHD).
+Using `H * x` led to discarding all camera measurements.

 ### Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?